keanehauck/keanehauck.github.io/README.txt

 how to add a book to library: go to goodreads and export. then, move the goodreads export file to _data.
 Then, run the updatelibrary.py script in tools. should work.

 IF you want a review with a book that has '#' in its title, I modified the updater so it handles that. just remove it in the review file name.
 Same for ',' '(' ')'.

+To sync a review with a book, run the python script on the exported goodreads, and check what the review string is in the terminal.
+To sync ISBN, look at the library.yaml to see what the stored title is.
+If you match the stored title with the exceptions in TITLE_TO_ISBN, it should sync up.